mbordash/blobinator/README.txt

 = Is this a free service? =

 Yes.
-But you can purchase a paid subscription.
+You will get 100 queries a day for free.
+You can purchase a paid subscription for $5 at https://www.blobinator.com

 = Do you have a paid version? =